Last updated: 1 Oct 2020

 Let us look at the important technical differences in Dialogflow CX.
 In my view, Dialogflow CX is also something of a paradigm change in how we approach conversational AI, but more on that in a future article.

-Also, this is only a preliminary list based on what I have seen so far.
+Also, the list of items below is only a preliminary list based on what I have seen so far.
+The actual list of differences is likely to be much larger.

 Visual State Machine